CompPhyloLSU/week2_fundamentals/GitFundamentals.md

     - Explore a bit with `cd` and `cat`

+- [ ] __Cloning a repository__
+  - Instead of creating a repository from scratch, you can also copy one
+  - As an example, go to our class GitHub page repository for this week's notes: https://github.com/CompPhyloLSU/week2_fundamentals
+  - To clone (i.e., copy) this repository, click the `Clone or download` button.
+  - The window that pops up should have a header that read `Clone with HTTPS`
+  - Click on the clipboard icon on the right to copy the URL for the repository
+  - Open up Terminal, navigate to the location where you'd like to keep the repository, then type the command `git clone <PASTE_COPIED_PATH_HERE>`
+  - If you have an internet connection, you should now have a copy of the repository on your computer

 ![Basic Git Workflow](https://raw.githubusercontent.com/IntroToCompBioLSU/week3/master/images/basicWorkflow.png)

 __The simplest Git workflow__ - The single line shows a workflow that uses only one branch, called Master.
 Circles represent commits made to Master as the project progresses.